Support for employees on pay protection

 As you approach the end of your pay protection period, you may want to consider the impact of reduced pay on your pension entitlement if you are within 10 years of your expected retirement date or of leaving the scheme.

 The scheme provides for pension benefits to be calculated using final pay which is the annual average of the best three consecutive years ending with 31 March, within a period of 13 years ending with the last day of scheme membership.
-Further information is available in the factsheet (opens in a new window).

 It is important to note that you need to opt in to this 10-year pension protection period by completing an option form.